vim951/apate/README.md

 # apate

 Note: a pre-compiled binary (on Ubuntu 20.04.2 LTS) is available in the release section ([direct download](https://github.com/vim951/apate/releases/download/v1.0/apate)).
-Otherwise, a `CMakeLists.txt` is included in the repository.
+Otherwise, a `CMakeLists.txt` file is included in the repository.

 ## Use case